Pommissarzhu/vpsm-llm/README.md

-# vpsm-llm
-A Visual Parsing System for Menus Based on Large Language Modeling
+# A Visual Parsing System for Menus Based on Large Language Modeling